daeun1012/yidacoin/README.md

 # yidacoin
-Yida Coin, The first coin made in NodeJS and React
+Yida Coin, The first coin made in NodeJS